dimitrit/waduzitdo/readme.md

 `↲` (or enter)
    End program line or statement.

 Any other character typed is stored in program memory.
 With each character typed the edit pointer is advanced by one position.
 This pointer may be reset using the `\` command.
 The maximum length of a program line is 64 characters.
-The maximum length of a user program is 256 characters.
+The length of a user program is limited by the available memory.

 Note that because of WADUZITDO's minimal error checking and error handling capabilities, it is easy to get into a situation where the entire envirement needs to be reloaded.